kdimal/Assignment_17_1/README.md

 This repository contains a commparison of the following classifiers: K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
-Utilizing the UCI repository which represents marketing campaigns for a Portuguese bank.
+The data utilized came from the UCI repository, which represents marketing campaigns for a Portuguese bank.
 Specifically, it contains 41,188 records related to multiple direct telemarketing campaigns.
 The goal is to predict if a client will subscribe to a term deposit (target variable y).  https://archive.ics.uci.edu/dataset/222/bank+marketing

 Link to Jupyter Notebook: https://codio.com/kdimal178136121/module-17-1/tree/prompt_III.ipynb